-3. Burden of printing cashes will be eliminate.
+3. The burden of printing cash will be eliminated.

-4. Prevent circulation of fraudulent currency and help in stabilising the economy for the better.
+4. Prevent the circulation of fraudulent currency and help in stabilizing the economy for the better.

-5. Corruption in public fund, such as in Road building, school building will be reduced.
+5. Corruption in the public funds, such as in Road building, the school building will be reduced.

 6. money laundering and black money transfer from one country to another will be difficult.

-India maximum population is dependent on agriculture and are illiterate also so it will be difficult that sector of citizens.
-Risk of cyber crimes, illegal hacking, unorganised, informal sectors and people’s perception are few barriers to cashless economy.
+India’s maximum population is dependent on agriculture and is illiterate also so it will be difficult for that sector of citizens.
+Risk of cybercrimes, illegal hacking, unorganized, informal sectors and people’s perception are few barriers to a cashless economy.

-Government effort at reform and smart phone penteration is bringing India to a platform where cashless transaction will be most preferred.
-However illiteracy and less penetration of banks in rural areas are some challenges that need to be tackled by way of conventional inclusive development measures.
+Government effort at reform and smartphone penetration is bringing India to a platform where the cashless transactions will be most preferred.
+However, illiteracy and less penetration of banks in rural areas are some challenges that need to be tackled by way of conventional inclusive development measures.